 3. Air & Heating Vents

 Cleaning the a/c vents is something that many forget, if not purposefully avoid altogether.
-After all, it’s boring, tedious, and people tend to leave it be for so long that they no longer even notice it.
+After all, it’s boring, sometimes tedious if there’s a lot of build-up, and people tend to leave it be for so long that they no longer even notice it.

 However, it’s good to keep in mind that any air traveling from your air conditioning system and a/c filter will inevitably be blown through the vents, too.
 That means that you’re not only potentially inhaling extra dust but creating more dusting for yourself also.